These are just some of the problems tobacco and nicotine can cause:

 Nicotine poisoning often happens when young children chew nicotine gum or patches that people use to quit.
 Or they might swallow e-cigarette liquid that contains nicotine.

 - heart beating really fast or really slowly

 If a child has any of these signs after eating or drinking nicotine, you should call 911 right away.

-You can become addicted to nicotine just like other drugs.
-And tobacco is bad for you at any age.
+You can become addicted to nicotine just like other drugs—from vaping, smoking, or chewing tobacco (snuff).
 When you smoke, the nicotine quickly gives you a small rush of pleasure and energy.
 But it soon goes away.
 This makes you want to use the nicotine product again and again throughout the day.